-Figuring out how to motivate yourself to work out after a long day can be a real challenge.
-Between work stress, mental fatigue, and all the tempting reasons to skip a workout, I know how unmotivating it feels.
+Motivating yourself to work out after a long day of hard work can be a real challenge.
+Between work stress, mental fatigue, and all the tempting reasons to skip a workout, it is easy to tell yourself “tomorrow, I’ll start” or..
+“I’m too tired”.

 The good news is, with the right strategies and a fresh perspective, fitting in a post-workout session can be achievable.